13 Personal Injury Claim Mistakes Car Accident Victims Make The purpose of this curated list of common personal injury claim mistakes is to alert you

 - Loss of income; Income Replacement Benefits of up to 70 per cent of gross wages.
-This is capped at $400 per week as a motor vehicle accident benefit.
+This is capped at $400 per week as an accident benefit.
 You can also file a tort claim (see Category 3, below) that has no maximum.

 - Non-earner benefits

 - Medical costs and costs associated with purchase of medical and/or assistive devices

 - Home remodeling and improvement

 - Personal care needs including the cost of hiring a caregiver if you are unable to care for yourself

 - Physio and other rehabilitation, including case management services, occupational therapy and rehab support workers